HMS Dauntless (D33): Operational history

 Dauntless was commissioned on 3 June 2010 in the presence of her sponsor.
 The MoD confirmed on 1 October 2010 that she had completed the first Sea Viper firing on a Hebridean firing range earlier in the week, and the ship was accepted into service on 16 November the same year.

 In May 2011, Dauntless took part in Exercise Saxon Warrior in the Western Approaches, culminating in a so-called 'Thursday War'.

 In June 2011, Dauntless sailed across the Atlantic Ocean to Norfolk, Virginia, to take part in the FRUKUS war game exercises between Russia, France, the United States and the United Kingdom.
 En route in the Atlantic she rendezvoused and conducted manoeuvres with the Russian destroyer Admiral Chabanenko, which was also heading for the FRUKUS exercises, conducting cross helicopter exercises which saw Dauntless' two Lynx helicopters land on the Admiral Chabanenko.
 The deployment was the first time that two Lynxs had been deployed aboard a Type 45 destroyer.

-In September 2011, Dauntless was the first of the Type 45 destroyers to visit London.
-She sailed up the Thames and berthed opposite London City Airport for the Defence and Security Equipment International event.
+In September 2011, Dauntless was the first of the Type 45 destroyers to visit London and berthed opposite London City Airport for the Defence and Security Equipment International event.

 On 25 November 2011, HMS Dauntless hosted Abdullah Gül, President of the Republic of Turkey.

 In January 2012, it was announced that Dauntless would deploy to the South Atlantic to replace HMS Montrose which was stationed around the Falkland Islands.
 The deployment was condemned by the government of Argentina, which claimed that the deployment represented a "militarization of the South Atlantic", despite the replacement representing only a modest increase in fighting capacity.

 Between 2011 and 2012 she was commanded by Captain William Warrender.

 In 2015, Dauntless re-sailed for the Middle East after a short delay, with a plan to take part in the centenary of the Gallipoli Campaign.
 She conducted anti-piracy patrols, as well as provide escort to U.S. Navy aircraft carrier USS Carl Vinson (CVN-70) which is involved in airstrikes against ISIL.
 In November 2015, she participated with other NATO air defence ships in an "At Sea Demonstration", focusing on anti-ballistic missile warfare.

 In April 2016, The Independent stated that the vessel had been relegated to use as a training ship due to manpower and technical shortages, although this was disputed by the MOD at the time.
 Her status as an engineering training ship pending entering refit was confirmed in June 2016.